 The rest of the document is structured as follows.
-Section 2 contains the OECD's recommendations on assessments and then reviews the available proposals for different impact studies, as well as the choices made by the CNMC.
+Section 2 reviews the wide array of possible impact studies that are available, the OECD's recommendations on impact assessments, as well as the choices made by the CNMC.
 Section 3 deals with the specific methodology for assessing the impact of cases involving anticompetitive practices, comparing it to that used by the five competition authorities with the most experience performing these studies, while Section 4 does the same for merger cases.
-Section 5 sets out the estimated savings, while Section 6 includes a sensitivity analysis to ensure that results are robust.
+Section 5 sets out the estimated consumer savings, while Section 6 includes a sensitivity analysis to ensure that results are robust.
 Finally, Section 7 presents the conclusions of the study.